eigerco/solana-spec/implementation-details.md

 When a node receives the same message from the same origin multiple times it sends the prune message to the node from which it received the duplicate.
 In the example shown in one of the previous chapters node C received a message originating from node A, `Ma`, from both nodes A and B. To avoid receiving such duplicates in the future C sent a prune message to node B with a list of pruned nodes containing A, which says - hey B don't send me messages originating from A anymore.

 The node receiving the prune message will update its active set of nodes and add pruned nodes to the bloom filter of the message origin entry.
-In the example above node B receiving the prune message will add A into the bloom filters of node C in its active set of nodes.
+In the example above node B receiving the prune message will add A into the bloom filters of node C in the active set of nodes.
 Then, whenever B would like to send a push message to C will first check which message origins are pruned by C by checking the bloom filter.
 If the push message comes from A, B will not send it to C.

 ### Ping and pong messages